-Primatology, Comparative Cognitive Science
+Animal Behavior, Comparative Cognitive Science

-Yamamoto is studying the evolution of sociality and its related intelligence in humans and nonhuman animals, developing a two-by-two research paradigm: experiments and fieldwork with chimpanzees and bonobos.
+Yamamoto is studying the evolution of sociality and its related intelligence in humans and non-human animals, developing a two-by-two research paradigm: experiments and fieldwork with chimpanzees and bonobos.
 Recently he has been expanding this to our socially closest animals, dogs and horses, both in captivity and in natural environments.
 His ultimate theme is to explore what humanity is.
 Where did it come from and how can it change in the future?
 He is especially interested in the evolution of social living characterized by empathy, cooperation, and culture.
 His previous work has revealed that chimpanzees help others upon request, but not proactively, even when they understand others' goals.
 This suggests that proactive helping is one of unique characteristics of humans.
-His main research sites are the Kumamoto Sanctuary (chimpanzees and bonobos), Wamba and Mbali/ Malebo in DR Congo (wild bonobos), Bossou in Guinea (wild chimpanzees), horse-riding clubs and dog nurseries in Japan, Serra d'Arga in Portugal (feral horses), and Taiwan (free-ranging dogs).
+His main research sites are the Kumamoto Sanctuary (chimpanzees and bonobos).
+Wamba and Mbali/Malebo in DR Congo (wild bonobos).
+Bossou in Guinea (wild chimpanzees), horse-riding clubs and dog nurseries in Japan, Serra d'Arga in Portugal (feral horses), and Taiwan (free-ranging dogs).

-2009 Ph.D.
-Science (Comparative Psychology), Graduate School of Science, Kyoto University 2009-2010 JSPS Post Doctoral Fellow(PD), Graduate School of Arts and Sciences, University of Tokyo
+Ph.D.
+Science (Comparative Psychology), Graduate School

+2009-2010 JSPS Post Doctoral Fellow(PD), Graduate School of Arts and Sciences, University of Tokyo

-2010-2013 Program-specific Assistant Professor, Primate Research
+2010-2013 Program-specific Assistant Professor, Primate Research Institute, Kyoto University

-Institute, Kyoto University Associate Professor, Graduate School of Intercultural

-Studies, Kobe University
+2013-2017 Associate Professor.
+Graduate School of Intercultural Studies, Kobe University

-Specially Appointed Assciate Professor, Wildlife Research
+2013-Specially Appointed Assciate Professor, Wildlife Research Center, Kvoto University

-2013-Center, Kyoto University

-Associate Professor, Institute for Advanced Study, Kyoto 2017-University
+2017-Associate Professor, Institute for Advanced Study, Kyoto

-Takashima award, Primate Society of Japan (2011), Outstanding award, Japanese Psychological Association's international award (2015), Young Researcher award, Kobe University President award (2016)
+Takashima award, Primate Society of Japan (2011), Outstanding award, Japanese Psychological Association's international award (2015), Young Researcher award, Kobe University President award (2016), MEXT Young Scientists' prize (2019)